Virtualization and RTOS for Automotive Systems

-BlackBerry QNX operating systems are in more than 175 million vehicles on the road today, and clients around the globe rely on the expert support of BlackBerry QNX.
+BlackBerry QNX operating systems are in more than 195 million vehicles today, and clients around the globe rely on the expert support of BlackBerry QNX.
 In complex systems, the QNX Hypervisor provides the supervision and management capabilities to safely and reliably allow separate functional software areas to share common hardware and resources across multiple guest OSs.

 Standardized software can help scale your technology and leverage valuable talent across systems and programs.
 Designing and building your safety-critical systems using standardized tools (e.g., GCC toolchain, Eclipse IDE and plugins) and APIs (e.g., PSE54, Linux, OpenGL® ES) is essential.
 In addition, the use of trusted software that seamlessly scales from single core to multicore to high-performance compute platforms helps you ensure maximum portability and design flexibility.